chris-wood/draft-wood-remote-rate-limiting/draft-wood-remote-rate-limiting.md

 for honest targets, or for negatively impacting the proxy service for other honest clients.

-XXX(caw): is the proxy honest or malicious?
-Probably honest, since otherwise it could just send abusive traffic or break client privacy
+The proxy is assumed to be honest, since a malicious proxy could easily violate client privacy by revealing the client's IP address to targets.

 # Overview